Warty Newt Care Sheet

-It is not unreasonable to expect healthy, captive-bred individuals to live ten years or more.
+It is not unreasonable to expect healthy, captive-bred individuals to live ten years or more with proper care and newt supplies.
 The author has kept a pair of P. chinensis obtained as adults for over five years.

 Warty Newt Lighting and Temperature

 Warty newts do not require strong lighting.
-A single fluorescent tube running the length of the enclosure and set on a timer is enough to provide a regular day and night cycle.
+A single fluorescent tube, such as the Exo Terra 5.0 Repti Glo T8 Reptile Lamp, can be used running the length of the enclosure and set on a reptile timer, such as the Zilla Lighting & Terrarium Heat Power Center for Reptile Habitats, is enough to provide a regular day and night cycle.
 Paramesotriton require cool temperatures in the 60’s F with the water getting no warmer than 72 F.

 Warty Newt Substrate